lambertjosh/docs-gitlab/index.html.md

 * Destination port 80 access to the GitLab VMs from the PCF Router
 * Destination port 22 access to the GitLab VMs from outside of the PCF Network
-* Destination port xx for NFS access
+* Destination port 2049 for NFS access

 ## Feedback